Program overview:

 Please read all the information on this page, the program guidelines and the frequently asked questions (FAQs) before applying.

-EOIs for all streams will close on Friday 8 August 2025.
+Applications for all streams will close 5 pm Friday 23 January 2026.

 If you have further questions regarding the First Peoples Tourism Growth Program, please contact darcy.maine@ecodev.vic.gov.au.